McGill-iGEM2/2022-2023_NGS/troubleshooting.md

-# Errors encountered and their solution
+# Errors encountered and their solutions
 ## BWA Mem

 ## GATK